satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and there is a lack of acknowledgment for their services that could factor into their evaluations for promotion and funding opportunities.

-The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription fees.

 4. There is no measure of the quality of a review.

-There is no attempt to quantify the quality, strength, impartiality, or expertise of the reviews or reviewers.
+while there are qualitative, limited, .
+Currently there is no way to objectively quantify the quality, strength, impartiality, or expertise of the reviews or reviewers.
 Without measures associated with the quality of any portion of a review, the community is forced to trust the judgment of the editor and the journal’s impact factor as proxies for quality.
 This prevents external scrutiny and makes it impossible to evaluate or standardize the review process.

 5. Reviews take a lot of time, and once submitted cannot evolve.